 Such email software helps you to send, receive, and reply emails automatically.
 It also allows you to send bulk emails at overwhelmingly-high speeds.

-- The average person will receive over 100 emails per day.
+- The average person will receive 121 emails per day.

 - The number of emails includes personal emails, work, spam, social, and promotional emails.